serendipitytech/event_checkin/docs/supabase-dashboard-setup.md

 - `expo-checkin://auth/callback` - Production custom scheme
 - `http://localhost:3000/auth/callback` - Web development fallback

+**⚠️ IMPORTANT**: Remove any extra redirect URLs.
+Keep only these 4 URLs.

 **CRITICAL NOTES**:
 - ✅ **Include** the `--` path segment for Expo Go URLs (required)
 - ✅ **Use wildcards** (`*`) for exp.direct URLs to catch all tunnel variations